KorenEzri/ToDoApp-w-o-jsonbin-/README.md

 In order to pass the tests, use the exact same structure in this example.

-If you use l`ocalStorage` as your presistent storage index your tasks using 'task'+ number of task
+If you use `localStorage` as your presistent storage index your tasks using 'task'+ number of task

 Good way 👍🏿: